-The successful integration of the Tangent acquisition will be a major performance driver in 2010 and beyond.
-This transaction solidifies the Company's position as the second largest North American provider of railway ties and should yield appreciable synergies.
-Organically, Stella-Jones will strive to capture more of its existing clients' business in the railway tie and utility pole markets across North America, while diligently seeking new market opportunities, as it continues to realize the full potential of recent acquisitions.
+The successful integration of the Tangent acquisition will continue to be a major performance driver going forward.
+This transaction solidifies the Company's position as the second largest North American provider of railway ties.
+Organically, Stella-Jones will strive to capture more of its existing clients' business in the railway tie and utility pole markets across North America, while diligently seeking new market opportunities, as it continues to realize the full potential of its expanded network.
 The Company will also remain focused on improving operating efficiencies throughout the organization.

-The Company will continue to focus on cash generation and to maintain a prudent use of leverage, as a solid balance sheet will favourably position Stella-Jones to continue its acquisition strategy while meeting the challenges of current market conditions.
+The Company will continue to focus on cash generation and to maintain a prudent use of leverage, as a solid balance sheet will favourably position Stella-Jones to continue its acquisition strategy.
 The Company's long-term strategic vision, focused on continental expansion and consolidation, remains intact.
 Stella-Jones will continue to seek targets in its core railway tie and utility pole markets that meet its stringent investment requirements, provide synergistic opportunities, and, most of all, add value for shareholders.